3 Days in Guilin

 We have one more day in Guilin and head out on foot to explore.
 The center is very touristy.
 Guilin is a popular destination, especially for the Chinese.
 At the night market and throughout the commercial districts, every trick in the book is used to lure customers in.

-In order to avoid the lineup, when we head for Nanning on Thursday, we decided to go to the main train station to pick up our tickets.
-We only felt slightly guilty about our extended late afternoon break at Starbucks.
-I was time for some blogging, a good coffee, and a dose of familiarity.
+To avoid the lineup, when we head to Nanning on Thursday, we decided to go to the main train station to pick up our tickets.
+We only felt slightly guilty about taking our extended late-afternoon break at Starbucks.
+It was time for some blogging, a good coffee, and a dose of familiarity.

-The warmth of the afternoon heat is invigorating as we detour through a modern market constructed as a replica of the original town buildings.
+The warmth of the afternoon heat is invigorating as we detour through a modern market that resembles the original town buildings.
 We walk back to the hostel along the Li River.

-The evening was spent at the hostel relaxing, planning, and blogging.
-WiFi is not impossible but more so a challenge here in China.
-It is amazing how we have come to rely on it for our every move.
+The evening was spent at the hostel, relaxing, planning, and working on the blog.
+WiFi is not impossible, but more so a challenge here in China.
+It's incredible how we've come to rely on it for our every move.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 35mm f/1.4 R (links to my camera and lens reviews).
 The images are converted to black and white in Lightroom using the Acros film simulation from Fujifilm.